mattias-p/netbase/README.md

 If trust_dns doesn't measure up we still have the option to create Rust bindings for good old ldns.

-## Scope

-Netbase has two major features.
-It sends simple network (DNS) requests and keeps a cache of already sent requests.

-Netbase has two major interfaces.
-One Perl API and one CLI tool.
-The Perl API is meant to be used from Zonemaster Engine.
-The CLI tool exercises the Perl API and provides a convenient way to inspect and work with saved cache files without having to parse them yourself or go through the entire machinery of Zonemaster Engine.

-The scope of Netbase is somewhat similar to Zonemaster::LDNS but there are important differences.
-Netbase does more in the sense that it integrates a cache.
-But it also does less in the sense that it does not implement fallbacks between protocols to handle truncation.

 ## Features

 ### Cache